 When they are going through a difficult phase the behavioural problem is present in the most trustful and supportive environment.
 What I recommend to parents is to talk to their child and try to understand and support what’s going on with them.
 Maybe they just had a bad day at school.
 Their behaviour can be caused by something in particular.

 Behavioural problems occur when the difficult phase becomes repetitive and persistent in all environments (school, park, home), especially with adults and lasts more than 6 months.
 Parents may be desperate and need help to deal with the situation because it’s out of control.

-The ones I’ve worked most are to fulfil their parents expectations.
-To be who they want them to be, even tough they don’t like it.
-(For example they play football because his father loves it and wants him to be the best goalkeeper, but the child doesn’t like football, he likes tennis).
+The ones I’ve worked with most are to fulfil their parents’ expectations.
+To be who they want them to be, even though they don’t like it.
+(For example, they play football because his father loves it and wants him to be the best goalkeeper, but the child doesn’t like football, he likes tennis).
 Fears, phobias, obsessive-compulsive disorder and post-traumatic stress disorder are also very common.

 It’s very important to give children the space they need to express themselves.
 Children do not have the cognitive capacity to understand and express their feelings in words.
 They express themselves through non-directive play.

-The medical treatments are the most common in paediatrics.
+Medical treatments are the most common in paediatrics.
 There are also different psychotherapies that can help children cope with anxieties.
-In Spain the most prevailing psychotherapy is Cognitive-Behavioural Therapy, but there are also humanistic, psychoanalytical and systemic therapies that can help them.
+In Spain, the most prevailing psychotherapy is Cognitive-Behavioural Therapy, but there are also humanistic, psychoanalytical and systemic therapies that can help them.